GameSequencer

 Signal Usage

-Shell signals Reads scene signal from the shell to auto-start during playing and auto-stop otherwise
+Shell signals Reads scene signal from the shell to auto-start during playing and between, and auto-stop otherwise

 Usage